-- (i) expanding the adult literacy programme to cover all parts of the country as well as diversifying its curricula to cover population issues; - (ii) mobilising resources to maintain and sustain high enrolment in primary schools, colleges and in vocational training institutions so as to retain the youth especially the girls in formal and non-formal school systems; - (iii) encouraging NGOs, the private sector and communities to complement Government effort in allocating more funds for bursaries to cater for needy children; - (iv) diversifying the curricula in both the formal and nonformal education and training institutions to cover wider issues regarding population and development at all levels: - (v) expanding appropriate and culturally relevant IEC materials and communication channels for population and family planning programmes; and, - (vi) mounting vigorous public education and awareness campaigns to encourage responsible protection of the environment.
+- expanding the adult literacy programme to cover all parts of the country as well as diversifying its curricula to cover population issues; - (ii) mobilising resources to maintain and sustain high enrolment in primary schools, colleges and in vocational training institutions so as to retain the youth especially the girls in formal and nonformal school systems; - encouraging NGOs, the private sector and communities to complement Government effort in allocating more funds for bursaries to cater for needy children; - (iv) diversifying the curricula in both the formal and non-formal education and training institutions to cover wider issues regarding population and development at all levels.
+In this regard, mechanisms should be put in place to strengthen education programmes being offered by religious organisations; - (v) expanding appropriate and culturally relevant IEC materials and communication channels for population and family planning programmes; and, - (vi) mounting vigorous public education and awareness campaigns to encourage responsible protection of the environment.